sirsimions/sirsimions/README.md

 Skills: REACT /RUBY /RAILS/ JS / HTML / CSS

 - 🔭 I’m currently working on a project that aims to connect patients with doctors remotely
-- 🌱 I’m currently Python
+- 🌱 I’m currently learning Python
 - 📫 How to reach me: okola.simion168@gmail.com